Climate change and indigenous peoples: Background

 Reports show that millions of people across the world will have to relocate due to rising seas, floods, droughts, and storms.
 While these conditions will affect people all over the world, the impact will disproportionately affect indigenous peoples.

-Many Indigenous farmers are noticing obvious changes in climate and nature, even though they're often not really familiar with the concept.
+Many indigenous farmers are noticing obvious changes in climate and nature, even though they're often not really familiar with the concept.
 Indigenous peoples have often relied on their own crop calendar depending on wind direction, blooming seasons, bird migrations, and other observable environmental factors for thousands of years.
-But after the global warming, farmers counting on traditional forecasting are feeling defenceless in front of nature's cycle changing.
+But after the global warming, farmers counting on traditional forecasting are feeling defenseless in front of nature's cycle changing.
 In addition, farmers with limited access to technology and modern forecast news won't be able to face unexpected weather changes like temperature variations or sudden precipitations.

-All of these conditions are putting Indigenous peoples under psychological and physical pressure.
+All of these conditions are putting indigenous peoples under psychological and physical pressure.
 With regards to farming: "practices and traditions that have withstood thousands of years of civilizations rise and fall are becoming obsolete".
 This can carry a psychological toll for people who were using growing patterns in their farming methods that are often closely connected with local religious and cultural rites.

-Indigenous peoples will be more acutely impacted by climate change than non-Indigenous peoples for several reasons:
+Indigenous peoples will be more acutely impacted by climate change than non-indigenous peoples for several reasons.
+Some of those reasons include: